meirizarrygelpi/rational/README.md

 The `rational.Supra` type represents a rational supra number.
 It corresponds to a null Cayley-Dickson construct with `rational.Infra` values.
 The dual unit elements are denoted `α`, `β`, and `γ`.

 Note that supra numbers are very different from [hyper-dual numbers](http://adl.stanford.edu/hyperdual/): the multiplication operation for supra numbers is noncommutative.
+In some ways, supra numbers are the dual analog of quaternions.

 ### rational.InfraComplex